-All the firm’s judgments to date have been favourable to our clients, which has allowed us to reach a collaboration agreement with one of the most important law firms in the United Kingdom, and to offer our clients our services, conditioning our fees to the result of the lawsuit: “if we don’t win, we don’t get paid”.
+More than 90% of our judgments to date have been favourable to our clients, which has allowed us to reach a collaboration agreement with one of the most important law firms in the United Kingdom, and to offer our clients our services, conditioning our fees to the result of the lawsuit: “if we don’t win, we don’t get paid”.

 Our experience translates into your own security.